East (Cold Chisel album): Cover

+Releases

 The first 10,000 pressings of the album came with a bonus single, a live cover of "Knocking on Heaven's Door" that had been recorded at the Bondi Lifesaver on the A-side, and a studio recording of "Party's Over" on the B-side.
 The international version of the album features a slightly different track listing, with no "Ita" or "Four Walls" on the B-side, but instead a rare acoustic intro version of the single Khe Sanh, never released anywhere else.
 The back cover of the album contains a different group photograph of the band members than what is seen on the Australian version, as it was felt the band would look like "a bunch of cowboys" to an American audience.

 Cold Chisel's catalogue was re-released in collectors editions 2011.
 East re-entered the charts for 3 weeks, peaking at number 19.

 Reception

 At the 1980 TV Week/Countdown Music Awards, East won a number of awards, including Best Australian Album, Best Australian Record Cover Design and Most Popular Record.
 In October 2010, East, was listed in the book, 100 Best Australian Albums with their 1982 album Circus Animals at No. 4.
-In December of 2021, the album was listed at number four in Rolling Stone Australia’s ‘200 Greatest Albums of All Time’ countdown.
+In December of 2021, the album was listed at number four in Rolling Stone Australias "200 Greatest Albums of All Time" countdown.

 In a 2011 Triple J poll, East was voted as the 21st best Australian album by industry pundits, and 42nd by station listeners.
-In a 2012 Triple M poll, 'East' was voted as the 3rd 'Greatest Rock Album of all Time'.

-Rolling Stone Australia said at the time of release, "East has something quite different, quite unique in Australian music.
+In a 2012 Triple M poll, 'East' was voted as the 3rd 'Greatest Rock Album of all Time'.Rolling Stone Australia said at the time of release, "East has something quite different, quite unique in Australian music.
 In taking the diverse influences of Otis Redding, Elvis Presley, Sam Cooke, The Who and applying this sensibility to Australian context Cold Chisel have done something remarkable.
 East, quite simply, is a superb album."
-Rip It Up said, "the album displays the band utilising the whole range of contemporary influences, from blues to reggae, jazz to rockabilly.
+New Zealand magazine Rip It Up said, "the album displays the band utilising the whole range of contemporary influences, from blues to reggae, jazz to rockabilly.
 Cold Chisel have a fine precision when it comes to pop sensibilities."
 RAM called it, "hugely satisfying after a long wait.
 The arrangements really show the benefit of uninterrupted studio experiment.
 Barnes is singing superbly, a throat of gold."

-A review at Allmusic described the album as Cold Chisel's, "slickest to date," and, "More commercial without compromising on the rawness of their roots."
+A review at AllMusic described the album as Cold Chisel's, "slickest to date," and, "More commercial without compromising on the rawness of their roots."
 Reviewer Adrian Zupp gave the album a rating of four and a half stars from a possible five and summarised, "With East, Cold Chisel signaled that they had moved on up without selling out."